 What is the cost associated with providing or getting a score?

-While available, Assessors may be eligible to receive a $300 rebate for their first home scored and $150 for each subsequent home scored (except in the City of Berkeley- see below).
+While available, Assessors may be eligible to receive a $200 rebate for each home scored (except in the City of Berkeley- see below).
 There is no cost associated with using the Scoring Tool.

 What are the Insurance Requirements for Home Energy Score Assessors?